Liam Gallagher: Relationships

-On 7 April 1997, Gallagher married actress Patsy Kensit at Marylebone Town Hall.
+In 1995, Gallagher started dating actress Patsy Kensit and they married on 7 April 1997 at Marylebone Town Hall.
 Two months later, he began an affair with singer Lisa Moorish in Los Angeles, and she gave birth to a daughter, Molly, on 26 March 1998.
 Gallagher did not meet Molly until May 2018, after which he expressed hope that he would have a continued presence in her life.
-Molly would later change her surname on her social media profiles from "Moorish" to "Moorish-Gallagher".
-Liam Gallagher and Patsy Kensit's son, Lennon Gallagher, was born on 13 September 1999.
-The couple divorced in 2000.
-Gallagher's second son, Gene Gallagher, was born to Canadian singer Nicole Appleton of the girl group All Saints on 2 July 2001.
+Gallagher and Kensit's son Lennon was born on 13 September 1999.
+Gallagher and Kensit became members of the Primrose Hill set and they attracted significant media attention during their relationship, becoming known for their high-profile social life, parties, public disputes and displays of affection.
+They divorced in 2000.
+Gallagher's second son Gene was born to Canadian singer Nicole Appleton of the girl group All Saints on 2 July 2001.
 After being together for nearly eight years, Gallagher and Appleton married on 14 February 2008, also at Marylebone Town Hall.

-From 2011 to 2012, Gallagher had an affair with journalist Liza Ghorbani, who gave birth to a daughter, Gemma, in January 2013.
+From 2011 to 2012, Gallagher had an affair with journalist Liza Ghorbani, who gave birth to a daughter Gemma in January 2013.
 The affair was publicly revealed five months later, after he had separated from Appleton and started dating Debbie Gwyther, who is his manager and publicist.
 During this time, he briefly moved to his mother's house in Ireland, and he was divorced from Appleton in April 2014.
 His relationship with brother Noel further deteriorated following the severe financial pressures resulting from Liam's divorce and family court settlements, and again when Liam's requests for Noel to take part in an Oasis reunion to help him raise funds were ignored.
 In 2019, in a BBC documentary about his life, Gallagher praised each of the four mothers of his children for raising the children to be "good people".

 During a holiday on the Amalfi Coast in August 2019, Gallagher proposed to Gwyther.
 They live in the Highgate area of London with their two cats, Sid and Nancy, whom they adopted from Wood Green Animal Charity and their dog Buttons, whom they adopted from Happy Doggo in Thailand.

-Gallagher's first grandchild Rudy, the son of Molly and footballer Nat Phillips, was born in September 2025.
+Gallagher's first grandchild, who is the son of Molly and footballer Nat Phillips, was born in September 2025.